briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 I used to recommend using [GRUB], but even though it's the default for a lot of distros, it's a bit annoying to configure and likely has more features than you need.
-In the old guide, I used it because it was the only boot manager that could both decrypt a [dm-crypt] encrypted partition and read a [Btrfs] file system.
+In the old guide, I used it because it was the only boot manager that could read from both a [dm-crypt] encrypted partition and the [Btrfs] file system.
 Now that we aren't using an encrypted `/boot`, we can use my preferred boot manager, [rEFInd].
 It's a lot simpler since it almost automatically works out-of-the-box, even in surprisingly complex situations like dual-booting with